Avnet/Ultra96-PYNQ/README.md

 cd <LOCAL PYNQ>
 git checkout origin/image_v2.3
 ```
-**Configure and install build tools, this will take some effort and will be an iterative proces.
+**Configure and install build tools, this will take some effort and will be an iterative process.
 You are on your own to install missing requested tools:**
 ```shell
 cd sdbuild
 make checkenv